 Students will work on a problem for the week that is age-appropriate=, balanced, and challenging.
 The adversarial nature of the American legal system places a premium on effective communication and persuasion through well-reasoned arguments.
 Therefore, our focus on this system provides students with an exciting and challenging medium for the development of speaking skills.

-Click the tabs below to learn more about this program.
+Click here for a downloadable information sheet for the online version of this program or click the tabs below to learn more about this program.

 Mock Trial participants will work with a lead instructor (typically a practicing attorney or an instructor with personal experience and expertise in competitive mock trial) to learn the structure of the court systems, differences between the process of law involved in civil and criminal trials, and most importantly proper methods of the formation and presentation of convincing legal arguments.
 As part of this learning process, students will be directly exposed to the basics of certain substantive areas of law, including constitutional, criminal and tort law, as well as rules of evidence.